react-everywhere/re-start/README.md

 All you have to do is:
 - Create a new react-native project using react-native-cli and specify this project as a template:
 ```
-react-native init <Your Project Name> --template everywhere
+react-native init <Your Project Name> --template everywhere --version="0.44.2"
 ```
 - Since react-native-template does'nt support adding dev dependencies and custom scripts to package.json, so I have created a custom script to do that.
 ```
 node scripts/addDevDependencies.js
 ```
+##### Notes:
-Note: If the above script fails due to some reason, you can do it manually by copying the contents of devDependencies.json to your package.json's devDependencies object and adding following to the scripts object.
+ - If the above script fails due to some reason, you can do it manually by copying the contents of devDependencies.json to your package.json's devDependencies object and adding following to the scripts object.
  ```
 "web": "node scripts/start.js",
 "build": "node scripts/build.js"
 ```
+- react-native-web currently (20th of July, 2017) supports React/ReactDOM 15.4, 15.5, or 15.6, so make sure you do not upgrade if you want support for web.
+- make sure that the version of react-native-windows is same as your react-native version, if you are targeting windows support.

 ---